bids-standard/bids-specification/src/modality-specific-files/physiological-recordings.md

     and can be used for practical guidance when curating a new dataset:

-    -   Combined behavior and eye-tracking fixation and saccade data, measured with an Eyelink (SR Research), from 8 particpants reading 320 embedded target words and invisible boundary (see [Gagl, 2016](https://peerj.com/articles/2467/)).
+    -   Combined behavior and eye-tracking fixation and saccade data, measured with an Eyelink (SR Research), from 8 participants reading 320 embedded target words and invisible boundary (see [Gagl, 2016](https://peerj.com/articles/2467/)).